jVi in NetBeans

 m{.<>} toggle bookmark, previous bookmark, next bookmark

-z{ocRM} expand fold, collapse fold, expand all, collapse all
+z{oOcCaARMv} expand fold, collapse fold, toggle open/close, expand all, collapse all

 gt, gT Go to the next/previous editor tab page.
 Wraps around from first to last.